Take a nice, deep breath...

 Overview

-I provided the staff augmentation they needed at the right time to release a fresh coat of paint with meaningful UX upgrades.
+I provided the staff augmentation they needed at the right time to release meaningful UX upgrades with a fresh coat of paint.

 Two screenshots of the Ten Percent Happier app, displaying the new logo and their tagline: 'Meditation that meets you where you are.'

-The first project I took on was to explore a visual style that would match up cleanly with the new site they were going to release soon.
-The brand evolved from red and black to a myriad of colors including a bright yellow and every sort of mesh gradient in-between.
-They coupled this with both relatable and unexpected lifestyle photography.
+The first project I took on with a fabulous product ownerwas to explore a visual style that would match up cleanly with the new marketing site releasing soon.
+The brand evolved from red and black to a myriad of colors including a bright yellow, black and every sort of mesh gradient in-between.
+Happier coupled this with both relatable and unexpected lifestyle photography and witty writing.

 Various explorations for meditation challenges and course cards personalized to the would-be or returning meditator.